Jennifer Wofford

 Breathe, Move, and Practice Gratitude:

-Focus on the things that matter most to you, maybe family, maybe friends, maybe love.
 Being helpful to others is also deeply nourishing for ourselves.
-In these times, it can be hard to find ways to be helpful to others in the usual ways we’ve done.
-But by offering warmth and kindness to others, through an email, through a phone call, or in person, will benefit both of you.
+By offering warmth and kindness to others, through an email, through a phone call, or in person, will benefit both of you.
 The power of prayer is also well documented.
-Connecting to a sense of how sacred each moment is, of choosing to become aware of the sacredness of life and of our important relationships will help you weather this storm.
+Connecting to a sense of how sacred each moment is, of choosing to become aware of the sacredness of life and of our important relationships can help.
 Prayer to connect with Spirit or God or the vast universe, and prayer for the world we want to create together — a world that is kinder, more peaceful, more just, and more loving, can help.
 Can you spend a moment to envision the future you want for yourself, and a positive, hopeful future for all?

 Nature: